henrysky/astroNN/docs/source/neuralnets/losses.rst

 Mean Abolute Error
 -----------------------

-MAE is  is based on the equation
+MAE is based on the equation

 .. math::